New Instruments

 Both large 4 manual organs and small positives reflect the same basic aims we wish to achieve in all our instruments:

-1. A classic, innovative design, expressing the instrument’s internal concept while always trying to integrate it as fully as possible into its surroundings.
+1. A classic, innovative design, expressing the instruments internal concept while always trying to integrate it as fully as possible into its surroundings.

 2. Technically reliable, well ordered internally, and minimal yet comfortable maintenance.